Before

 Domesday Book stated that the Upper Calder Valley had in Edward

-The Forest of Hardwick contained the following places: Halifax, Ovenden, Illingworth, Mixenden, Bradshaw, Skircoat, Warley, Sowerby, Rishworth, Luddenden, Midgley, Erringden, Heptonstall, Rottenstall (Rawtenstall), Stanfield, Cross-Stone and Langfield16.
+The forest of Hardwick or Sowerbyshire contained the following places: Halifax, Ovenden, Illingworth, Mixenden, Bradshaw, Skircoat, Warley, Sowerby, Rishworth, Luddenden, Midgley, Erringden, Heptonstall, Rottenstall (Rawtenstall), Stanfield, Cross-Stone and Langfield16.
+(Underlined are names of Anglian origin, others are Danish/Scandinavian ('Viking')

 The later parish of Halifax